kumar303/translator/README.md

     cd translator

-You need to link to [gaia](https://github.com/mozilla-b2g/gaia/) to get the shared styles for local development.
+You need to link to [gaia](https://github.com/mozilla-b2g/gaia/) to get the shared styles for local development and deployment.
 Either set a path to `$GAIA` in your environment or fetch the submodule:

     git submodule update --init